Luc Deveraux: Universal Soldier: The Return (1999)

-At least 15 years after Andrew Scott's death, Devereaux is now a technical expert for the government.
+Set at least 15 years after Andrew Scott's death, Devereaux is now a technical expert for the government.
 With his partner Maggie, he is attempting to refine and perfect the UniSol program in an effort to make a new, stronger breed of soldier – one more sophisticated, intelligent, and agile.
 Luc himself has had his UniSol augmentations reversed, rendering him fully human.

 The new UniSols, codenamed UniSol 2500, which are faster and stronger than the original Unisols, are connected through an artificially intelligent computer system called SETH (an acronym for Self-Evolving Thought Helix).
-When S.E.T.H. discovers that the UniSol program is scheduled to be shut down because of budget cuts, he defensively takes matters into his own "hands".
+When SETH discovers that the UniSol program is scheduled to be shut down because of budget cuts, he defensively takes matters into his own "hands".

-Killing those who try to switch him off, and unleashing his platoon of Universal Soldiers, led by the musclebound Romeo, SETH quickly takes control of the facility.
-However, he spares Devereaux, who has the secret code needed to deactivate a built-in fail-safe program which will otherwise shut SETH down in a matter of hours.
+Killing those who try to switch him off, and unleashing his platoon of Universal Soldiers, led by the musclebound Romeo, SETH quickly takes control of the facility, but spares Devereaux, who has the secret code needed to deactivate a built-in fail-safe program which will otherwise shut SETH down in a matter of hours.
 With the help of Squid, a rogue cyberpunk, SETH takes human form.

 Luc must also contend with the ambitious reporter Erin Young, and General Radford, who wants to take extreme measures to stop SETH.
 SETH gets Romeo to find Luc's 13-year-old daughter Hillary and kidnaps her, killing Maggie in the process.

-Luc is the only person who can rescue Hillary and stop SETH, because he got residual UniSol strength and powers.
-Besides, Luc knows firsthand how a UniSol thinks, feels, and fights.
+Luc is the only person who can rescue Hillary and stop SETH, because he remains in possession of residual UniSol strength and powers as well as knowing firsthand how a UniSol thinks, feels, and fights.
 Luc infiltrates the UniSol building, where he finds Maggie, who is now revived as a UniSol.
 Luc and SETH fight hand-to-hand, before Luc freezes SETH with liquid nitrogen and shatters him.

-Luc then battles Romeo, who gains the upper hand but is stopped by Maggie, who has rebelled against the UniSols following SETH's demise.
-Maggie allows Luc to get himself and Hillary out of the building in time.
-However, the bomb that General Radford had placed was deactivated by SETH before he was destroyed.
+Luc then battles Romeo, who gains the upper hand but Maggie stops him, having rebelled against the UniSols following SETH's demise.
+Maggie allows Luc to get himself and Hillary out of the building in time, but the bomb that General Radford had placed was deactivated by SETH before he was destroyed.
 As Romeo and the UniSols start to march out to declare war, Luc shoots the explosive charge, blowing up the building and killing all of the UniSols.

 Because of the overwhelmingly negative reception toward The Return, subsequent films in the series ignore its events and often contradict them.